 According to Marlink, it was today contracting twice the satellite capacity for the expedition sector as it was 12 months ago and was regularly providing megabit connectivity on a global scale.
-Marlink clients in the sector include French luxury cruise specialist PONANT and Hapag-Lloyd Cruises.
+Marlink clients in the sector include Ponant and Hapag-Lloyd.

 The 100% increase in capacity required to keep company, crew, and guests connected as far afield as the Antarctic and Arctic is due to the surge in expedition cruising's popularity.
 Innovative cruise lines are today developing more specialised vessels to meet the needs of passengers seeking unique experiences that are off the beaten track.
 More exclusivity and ensuring that all conveniences are offered regardless of location, such as connectivity for pleasure and business, are all high on the agenda.